 Underage drinking can cause long-term harm to young brains

-Consuming alcohol while one’s body is still developing can have lasting negative effects on their brain.
+Consuming alcohol while one’s body is still developing can have lasting negative effects on the brain.

-In one study, young male rats who had consumed alcohol while they were still developing had reduced levels of myelin in the region of the brain that is essential for reasoning and decision making compared to rats who drank sweetened water.
-In addition, researchers noted that the rats who consumed alcohol also had a deficit in their decision making skills.
+Young male rats who consumed alcohol while they were still developing had reduced levels of myelin in the region of the brain that is essential for reasoning and decision making compared to rats who drank sweetened water, according to one study.
+Researchers also found that the rats who consumed alcohol had a deficit in their decision-making skills.

 Experts relate the study to that of growing brains in young teens.

-Underage drinking can not only cause injuries, but also impairs judgment, increases risk of sexual assault, problems in school or with the law, and/or can be a gateway to trying other drugs, according to the National Institute of Alcohol Abuse and Alcoholism (NIAA).
+Underage drinking cannot only cause injuries, but also impairs judgment, increases the risk of sexual assault, problems in school or with the law, and can be a gateway to trying other drugs, according to the National Institute of Alcohol Abuse and Alcoholism (NIAA).
 Peer pressure, stress and a desire for independence are one of the major causes of teens choosing to drink.

 By age 15, nearly 50 percent of teens have had a least one alcoholic beverage and by age 18, 70 percent have had an alcoholic beverage, according to the NIAA.
 With such serious consequences and so many teens consuming alcohol, it’s important for parents to talk to their teens about this decision.